AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 Back-pressure (flow control) is an essential feature in reactive systems that allows consumers to control the data flow, ensuring they are not overwhelmed by the producer.
 The streaming query implements a pull-based back-pressure strategy, which means that the producer will emit data when the consumer is ready to receive it.

-If you are using Axon Server, for more information see flow control [documentation](../../axon-server/performance/flow-control.md).
+If you are using Axon Server, for more information see the [flow control documentation](../../axon-server/performance/flow-control.md).

 #### Cancellation